herbs

 - Most lemony of all basils, this heirloom variety has larger and very bright green leaves, intensly flavored and slower to bolt than other lemon basils.

-- Basil, Nufar Ocimum basilicum
+- Basil, Napoleatono

-- Basil, Queenette Ocimum basilicum
+- Basil, Osmin Purple Ocimum basilicum

 - Basil, Red Rubin Ocimum Basilicum